Nanaimo: Economy

 The original economic driver was coal mining; however, the forestry industry supplanted it in the early 1960s with the building of the MacMillan Bloedel pulp mill at Harmac in 1958, named after Harvey MacMillan.
-Today the pulp mill is owned by the employees and local investors and injects well over half a million dollars a day into the local economy.
+Today the pulp mill is owned by the employees and local investors and injects well over half a million dollars a day into the local economy and makes the entire area smell like sulfur multiple times a year.
 The largest employer is the provincial government.
 The service, retail and tourism industries are also big contributors to the local economy.

 Technological development on Nanaimo has been growing with companies such as "Inuktun" and the establishment of government-funded Innovation Island as a site to help Nanaimo-based technological start ups by giving them access to tools, education and venture capital.

 The average sale price of houses in Nanaimo for 2011 was approximately $350,000.
 A recent surge of higher-density real estate development, centred in the Old City / Downtown area, as well as construction of a city-funded waterfront conference centre, has proven controversial.
 Proponents of these developments argue that they will bolster the city's economy, while critics worry that they will block waterfront views and increase traffic congestion.
 Concerns have also been raised about the waterfront conference centre's construction running over its proposed budget.
 Nanaimo has also been experiencing job growth in the technology sector.

 Media outlets

 Nanaimo is served by one newspaper: the Nanaimo News Bulletin (33,000 copies twice a week—audited), which is owned by Black Press.
 The Harbour City Star, also owned by publisher Black Press, was closed in 2016.
 On 29 January 2016, the 141-year-old Nanaimo Daily News, shut down.
 Nanaimo also hosts a bureau for CIVI-DT (CTV 2 Victoria, cable channel 12) and a satellite office for CHEK-DT (Independent, cable channel 6).

-Nanaimo is also served by the Jim Pattison Group's CHWF-FM (The Wolf) and CKWV-FM (The Wave), as well as CHLY-FM, an independent community campus radio station and Vista Radio's CKAY-FM (Coast FM).
+Nanaimo is also served by the Jim Pattison Group's CHWF-FM (The Wolf) and CKWV-FM (The Wave), as well as CHLY-FM, an independent community campus radio station and Vista Radio's CKAY-FM (ICON Radio).
 CBC Radio One is heard over CBU from Vancouver, with CBU-FM (CBC Music) and CBCV-FM available as HD Radio signals.

 Politics

 Federal

-In the House of Commons of Canada, Nanaimo is represented by Lisa Marie Barron of the NDP, representing the riding of Nanaimo—Ladysmith since the 2021 election.
-The city was split into two separate ridings, Nanaimo—Cowichan (Jean Crowder, New Democratic Party), which includes South Nanaimo and Cassidy, and Nanaimo—Alberni (James Lunney, Independent elected as a Conservative), which includes North Nanaimo and Lantzville, until the 2012 federal electoral redistribution.
+In the House of Commons of Canada, Nanaimo is represented by Tamara Kronis of the Conservative Party of Canada, representing the riding of Nanaimo—Ladysmith since the 2025 election.
+The city was split into two separate ridings, Nanaimo—Cowichan (Jean Crowder, New Democratic Party), which included South Nanaimo and Cassidy, and Nanaimo—Alberni (James Lunney, Independent elected as a Conservative), which included North Nanaimo and Lantzville, until the 2012 federal electoral redistribution.